 Payroll software offers robust security features to protect sensitive employee data from unauthorized access and breaches, essential for maintaining privacy and compliance.

-Real-Life Example: A financial services firm was concerned about its employee payroll data security.
+Real-Life Example: A financial services firm was concerned about the security of its employee payroll data.
 By implementing payroll software with advanced security features, the firm could protect sensitive information and comply with data protection regulations, providing peace of mind to employees and management.

 5. Employee Self-Service